 As well as the judgement from others, I also had to admit to myself that I had limitations that my peers didn’t.
 I have to plan the days of my week carefully so I don’t get overwhelmed and exhausted, whereas my peers can be spontaneous without a care in the world.
 If I don’t do this, I’ll find social rules and appearing polite in public impossible, and my natural impulses will take over.
 The last thing I want to do is appear rude to friends and family.

-The one area that hasn’t really changed since my diagnosis is my education, which kind of surprised me considering that, at the time of the diagnosis, this was the reason it was rushed through in the first place.
-That isn’t to say I don’t have any problems being in a college environment, but there’s very little that can be done within the college to help the things I struggle with.
-I’m not someone who would usually say something like this, but I genuinely think my determination has worked wonders for raising my morale and given me the motivation to push myself, even when doing certain aspects of my course is harder for me than others.
+The one area of my life that hasn’t noticeably changed since my diagnosis is my education.
+This surprised me considering that, at the time of my diagnosis, my education was the reason it was rushed through in the first place.
+That’s not to say I don’t struggle with a mainstream college environment, more so that there’s very little that can be done to solve my difficulties.
+I’m not the most confident person, but I will say my determination is one of the only things carrying me through college at the moment.

-What I’ve mentioned above are just a few of the most important and perhaps surprising things that have happened to me since my diagnosis last year.
-If I tried, I could probably sit here and write a several-thousand-word essay about everything that was different between now and a year ago, but I’d be here for ages and it wouldn’t necessarily be very interesting.
+The things I’ve mentioned above are just a few of the important, and perhaps surprising, things that have happened to me since I received my diagnosis last year.
+If I wanted to, I could sit here and write several thousand words on everything that had changed in the last year.
+However, I think we can all agree that it would be less than interesting.
+For everyone.

 If you do decide to take anything away from this blog post, let it be that autism is not a death sentence.
 It’s not a negative thing that you have to apologise to me for, like it’s somehow your fault.
 For the most part, I like the way I am.
 I love being autistic, and I’m so glad I received a diagnosis that gave me answers I’d been searching for my whole life.